telerik/ajax-docs/controls/asyncupload/accessibility-and-internationalization/localizing-radasyncupload.md

 1. Make a copy of the file and rename the copy so that its name contains the Culture Identifier.
 The resource files used by **RadAsyncUpload** follow a strict naming convention: **RadAsyncUpload.\<Culture Identifier\>.resx**

->note The **Culture Identifier** consists of a language code followed by a dash and the country code.
+>tip The **Culture Identifier** consists of a language code followed by a dash and the country code.
 Example: “en-US”, “fr-CA” and so on.
 >
 For example* RadAsyncUpload.fr-CA.resx*.
 Both files should be present in the App_GlobalResources folder: